What and Whose Knowledge? Measuring Epistemic Diversity in Large Language Models: Empirical Results

 \paragraph{Models} We select 27 LLMs across 4 model families.
 This includes Llama (versions 2, 3.1, 3.2, and 3.3), Gemma (versions 1, 1.1, 2, and 3), Qwen (versions 1.5, 2.5, and 3), and OpenAI (GPT 3.5 Turbo, 4o, and 5).
 Within each open-weight model family, we also select small, medium, and large models across versions, thus including multiple release dates (between 2023-2025). \autoref{tab:model_card} provides the details of all models.

 \paragraph{Settings} We test each model with two different settings: (1) parametric memory with instruction-fine-tuning only (IFT) and (2) retrieval augmented generation (RAG).
-In addition, to compare the \divtype{} diversity of LLMs with that of a traditional web search, we include as a baseline 20 retrieved web pages from a Google search for each topic.\footnote{Search performed on Aug 10, 2025, in the US region.
-We filter out content from social media, PDFs, and any page with fewer than 1000 characters.} Furthermore, we use the search data as our RAG database by splitting each web page into paragraphs.
+In addition, to compare the \divtype{} diversity of LLMs with that of a traditional web search, we include as a baseline the web pages retrieved from Google search for each topic.
+This includes a baseline with 20 retrieved pages (Search-20) and one with an additional 20 pages, for a total of 40 (Search-40) per topic.\footnote{Search-20 performed on Aug 10, 2025 and additional Search-40 results retrieved on January 1, 2026, both in the US region.
+We filter out content from social media, PDFs, and any page with fewer than 1000 characters.} Furthermore, we use the Search-20 data as our RAG database by splitting each web page into paragraphs.
 For retrieval, we match prompts to the top paragraphs using S-BERT embeddings, including up to 1000 tokens of context from these retrieved paragraphs.
 Since many prompts match with similar top paragraphs in the search results we additionally shuffle the ranks of all paragraphs with a cosine similarity to the query above 0.35 to encourage different prompts to use different contexts.\footnote{We calculated this as the mean cosine similarity across all paragraphs and prompts in the data.} This way, we can observe how varying context impacts output diversity in the RAG setting.
 For generation, we use top $p$ sampling ($p = 0.9$, temperature $= 1.0$) and generate a maximum of 2,100 tokens per prompt ($\approx$ the median number of tokens on the web pages in our search results).

-For rarefaction, we calculate the coverage of each sample for each setting on each topic using \autoref{eq:coverage}, and rarefy all samples to the minimum.\footnote{We found that by sampling 200 responses per LLM per topic, the coverage tends to vary widely between models (20\%-80\%), while for search it tends to be $<$ 20\%.} Due to the low coverage achieved by the search baseline, we only rarefy search if the coverage is above the minimum achieved by an LLM.
-Therefore, all results with search should be considered as a lower-bound baseline; the true diversity of search relative to the LLMs tested will be higher.
+For rarefaction, we calculate the coverage of each sample for each setting on each topic using \autoref{eq:coverage}, and rarefy all samples to the minimum.\footnote{We found that by sampling 200 responses per LLM per topic, the coverage tends to vary widely between models (20\%-80\%), while for search it tends to be $<$ 20\%.} Due to the low coverage achieved by both search baselines, we only rarefy search if the coverage is above the minimum achieved by any LLM.
+Therefore, \textbf{all results with search should be considered as a lower-bound baseline; the true diversity of search relative to the LLMs tested will be higher}.